bwittman/SlimTunes/README.md

 # slimtunes.SlimTunes
-A Java Swing GUI for easily managing an iTunes.xml library.
+A Java Swing GUI for easily managing an iTunes.reader library.